annaguz-pl/schematics-angular-builds/README.md

-# Snapshot build of @schematics/angular
+# Snapshot build of @schematics/angular   ccc

 This repository is a snapshot of a commit on the original repository.
 The original code used to generate this is located at http://github.com/angular/angular-cli.